niklasvm/docker/rstudio-extended/readme.md

   * keras
   * shiny

-Additionally it:
-  * copies over an `.Renviron` containing any necessary credentials that need to be stored outside of the code
   * copies over `id_rsa` your github private to configure using rstudio's git integration when in a project

 Build arguments: